-B. Commercial-Nonresidential Districts: The purpose of the two (2) commercial nonresidential districts is to provide a full range of nonresidential and commercial uses and services for both the residents of Garden City and the region.
-Location determines
+B. Commercial Nonresidential Districts: The purpose of the two (2) commercial nonresidential districts is to provide a full range of nonresidential and commercial uses and services for both the residents of Garden City and the region.
+Location determines the type and form of commercial uses.
+More intense commercial activities are intended to be located along arterial streets in the highway commercial (C-1) district.
+Activities which are more compatible with mixed use or residential uses and minimally disruptive to the neighborhood as identified in Table 8-2B-1 are to be located in the general commercial (C-2) district.

 District Purpose Highway Commercial (C-1) The purpose of the highway commercial district is to allow for the concentration of commercial and retail activities that are appropriately located along arterial streets.
-This zoning district is appropriate in the areas designated in the Comprehensive Plan as Green Boulevard Corridor.
 Light Industrial (LI) The purpose of the light industrial district is to provide for employment centers of light manufacturing, offices, research and development, warehousing and distributing, and encourage the development of industrial uses which are clean, quiet, and free of hazardous or objectionable elements.
-This zoning designation is appropriate in areas designated in the Comprehensive Plan as Light Industrial.

-C. Mixed Use: The mixed use (M) district allows for a mix of commercial and residential uses that are complementary to one another.
+C. Mixed Use: The mixed use (M) district allows for a mix of commercial and residential uses that are complementary of to one another.
 The purpose is to accommodate and encourage further expansion and renewal in designated areas of the community.
 A variety of residential, office, and commercial uses are encouraged in an effort to provide a mix of activities necessary to establish a truly urban character.
 All densities of residential, professional offices and a range of nonresidential uses that promote an active environment, neighborhood services retail uses may be located within this designation.

-C. Mixed Use Districts: The purpose of the mixed-use districts is to provide a mix of residential and nonresidential uses that are urban in nature.
+C. Mixed Use Districts: The purpose of the mixed-use districts is to provide a mix of residential and nonresidential uses that will encourage activities and densities necessary to generate zones that are urban in character nature.